New mental health services for Wagga Wagga and Young

 “We know in the Murrumbidgee people are experiencing mental health challenges and these services will be welcome additions to the existing service options available locally,” Ms Neal said.

-“The decision to select Wagga Wagga as the main Head to Health centre with an additional service in Young was driven by data around mental health prevalence and demand for services within the region.
+“The decision to select Wagga Wagga as the main Medicare Mental Health Centre with an additional service in Young was driven by data around mental health prevalence and demand for services within the region.

 “We are working closely with the Murrumbidgee Local Health District to get these sites established over the next 12 months.
 This will involve working with current service providers and community to ensure the services are complementary and build on existing services,” she said.